Phishing Isn’t Just an Email Problem... How To Protect Your Business From Phishing

 Any internet phishing that takes place involves stealing a company's identity.
 The secret to safeguarding your business is ensuring your intellectual property is fully and comprehensively covered.

 Don't forget that standard phishing involves online criminals impersonating your company's website, web design, social network accounts, and more.
 Your domain name, copyright, and social media presence are the three primary things you'll need to watch over and safeguard.
+For a comprehensive understanding, refer to this domain protection guide.

 Utilize tools and risk mitigation software